marijnh/Eloquent-JavaScript/01_values.md

 {{index "binary number", radix, "decimal number"}}

-For example, think about how you might show the number 13 in bits.
-It works the same way you write decimal numbers, but instead of 10 different ((digit))s, you have only 2, and the weight of each increases by a factor of 2 from right to left.
-Here are the bits that make up the number 13, with the weights of the digits shown below
+For example, we can express the number 13 in bits.
+It works the same way as a decimal number, but instead of 10 different ((digit))s, you have only 2, and the weight of each increases by a factor of 2 from right to left.
+Here are the bits that make up the number 13, with the weights of the digits shown below them:
-them:

 ```{lang: null}
    0   0   0   0   1   1   0   1
  128  64  32  16   8   4   2   1
 ```

-So that's the binary number 00001101, or 8 + 4 + 1, which equals 13.
+So that's the binary number 00001101, or 8 + 4 + 1, or 13.

 ## Values